How to Apply

-4. Transcripts from prior undergraduate (with an average grade of B or better) and graduate work.
+- Transcripts from prior undergraduate (with an average grade of B or better) and graduate work.

 An applicant’s file is incomplete until the application fee is paid, and no deferred fee payment is allowed.
 (A fee waiver is possible in rare cases for US citizens.)
-Applications which are incomplete because of unpaid or unwaived fees are not evaluated by the Department.
+Applications that are incomplete because of unpaid or unwaived fees are not evaluated by the Department.
 Our Graduate School accepts no departmental recommendation for applicant admission until the fee is paid.

 Standardized Test Scores

 We usually begin to send offers of admission in January, and continue to admit students until we believe sufficient offers have been made to fill our class for the coming year.
 Most of our offers for fall admission with financial aid are made by early March.
 Later offers may be made if space is available.

 Deadline for Accept/Deny